-‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For TWD Finale
+‘The Walking Dead’s’ Andrew Lincoln Offers Shocking Theory For ‘TWD’ Finale

 “A Railroad track.
 Going on forever, into the setting sun.
 From behind camera, a single individual walks down the middle of the tracks, into the setting sun.
 You realize that that individual is Carl, all grown up, a man of his own.
 No one else is with him, just him.

-It’s interesting to note to Michael Rooker’s theory for The Walking Dead’s finale can co-exist with Andrew Lincoln’s theory, but at this point there’s nothing we can do but speculate.
+It’s interesting to note to Michael Rooker’s theory for The Walking Dead’s finale can co-exist with Andrew Lincoln’s theory, but at this point, there’s nothing we can do but speculate.

 With only three episodes to go for Season 7 of The Walking Dead, Andrew Lincoln and the rest of the cast will be leaving us soon.
 But for now, it’s only temporary, as most will return for Season 8.
 Except, of course, those who will die on the season finale.
 For now, it’s safe to assume Rick Grimes will not be one of them – but with TWD, one can never know for sure.